John Surla

-John Surla (born April 20, 1988 in Niagara Falls, Ontario) is a professional Canadian football linebacker in the Canadian Football League who is currently a free agent.
+John Surla (born April 20, 1988) is a Canadian former professional football linebacker in the Canadian Football League (CFL).
 He played CIS football for the Western Ontario Mustangs.

-He was originally signed by the Winnipeg Blue Bombers on May 18, 2011 after going undrafted in the 2011 CFL Draft.
-After failing to make the team, he signed with the Alouettes.
+He was originally signed by the Winnipeg Blue Bombers on May 18, 2011 after going undrafted in the 2011 CFL draft.
+After failing to make the team, he signed with the Montreal Alouettes.
 On May 7, 2012, he was released by the Alouettes.